| |

 Spanish cuisine.

-Here are some popular Indonesian recipes and dishes:
+Some popular Indonesian recipes and dishes include:

 - Bakso Solo - Beef meatballs in a hot and spicy soup containing green vegetables,